'I was very ill but I couldn't accept it' - Ex-Man Utd star Cole opens up on mental and physical battle | Goal.com

 And when the country does return to a new kind of normal, Cole is hopeful his former team can finish the season on a high – should football resume as is planned.

-“Before we had to close the season down with the pandemic we were really starting to pick up and play well and look like the Manchester United of old,” he concludes.
+“Before we had to close the season down with the pandemic we were really starting to pick up and play well and look like the Manchester United of old,” he added.

 “Ole [Gunnar Solskjaer] has done really well.
 I have spoken to him a few times and he’s really enjoying it and genuinely believes he could take United forward.